daniel5151/compressed-emoji-shortcodes/README.md

 ## Final Implementation

-In a nutshell, this library uses a modified version of the incredible [rust-phf](https://github.com/sfackler/rust-phf) to generate a [perfect](https://en.wikipedia.org/wiki/Perfect_hash_function) hash-map of shortcodes to emoji at compile time, but instead of storing the keys as raw strings (which would take up a _lot_ of space, around `size_of(char*)` + 5 or 6 bytes on average), the map only stores a _1 byte hash_ of the expected string.
+This library uses a modified version of the incredible [rust-phf](https://github.com/sfackler/rust-phf) to generate a [perfect](https://en.wikipedia.org/wiki/Perfect_hash_function) hash-map of shortcodes to emoji at compile time, but instead of storing the keys as raw strings (which would take up a _lot_ of space, around `size_of(char*)` + 5 or 6 bytes on average), the map only stores a _1 byte hash_ of the expected string.
 This _substantially_ reducing the storage requirements, at the expense of the potential "false positive" results.

+Similarly, emoji are stored in a compressed representation, backed by a `u64`. (this is still a WIP, and isn't implemented yet)

 * * *